 - 1. Analyze a work of literature as a reflection of its cultural and historical context. - 2.
 Identify major themes in a work of literature, explore their implications. - 3.
 Use literary evidence to support interpretations and analysis of literary works. - 4.
 Produce clear and effective written responses using literary terms to analyze literary work. - 5.
 Describe culturally diverse world views expressed in literary works. - 6.
-Identify some of the major women writers of the 19th, 20th, and 21st centuries. - 7.
-Examine the major issues and motifs regarding women in literature. - 8.
-Write papers on different literary problems related to women in literature.
+Identify the achievements of published women writers of the 19th, 20th, and 21st centuries. - 7.
+Examine in writing the major issues and motifs regarding literary women.